 Your next step in your data science career is to receive the necessary education in order to do the job that you desire.
 There are many free and paid courses to get started, here are the ones that we recommend:

-Udacity’s Data Science Fundamentals: This course is completely free and will give you an introduction into the full data science process, and includes lessons in Python, R, and several other open source tools that can help you draw your data science career roadmap.
+- Udacity’s Data Science Fundamentals: This course is completely free and will give you an introduction to the full data science process, and includes lessons in Python, R, and several other open source tools that can help you draw your data science career roadmap.

 Full-time data science bootcamps: